6 Ways To Effectively Close Out the Year

 Choose What To Finish & What To Let Go Of

-It’s inevitable that as we come to the end of the year, there will be tasks and goals and ideas we never got around to finishing in the past 12 months.
+It’s inevitable that as we come to the end of the year, there will be tasks, goals, and ideas we never got around to finishing in the past 12 months.
 But don’t think that to close out the year completely you have to rush to fit all of those tasks in before January 1st.

 Instead, choose one or two tasks that you can reasonably finish in that time, and schedule them into your December calendar.
 Then choose to let go of the other ones until next year (or for good, as the case may be).